-All children will be recognised for their own positive contributions however, for those children who, at the discretion of the adult, go over and above the expectations, a Summercourt Academy Token will be awarded to the child.
-The token will then be added to a pod container, marking the child's contribution to creating our ready, respectful and safe community.
-(One pod adult will touch the tokens and place then in the pod container).
+All children will be recognised for their own positive contributions however, for those children who, at the discretion of the adult, go over and above the expectations, a

+Summercourt Academy Token will be awarded to the child.
+The token will then be added to a class/pod container, marking the child's contribution to creating our ready, respectful and safe community.
+(One adult will touch the tokens and place them in the container).